jabney/tinylex/README.md

 ## The `onToken` Function

 This function, if given, is called for every token.
 It can modify the contents of the token, return an entirely new token, or discard some or all tokens except for the final `EOF` token. `onToken` can be utilized by calling `lexer.onToken` and passing a function definition.
-This function is called with its 'this' context set to the lexer instance.
+This function is called with its `this` context set to the lexer instance.

 ```javascript
 const lexer = new TinyLex(code, rules)